-1. INTRODUCTION
+I. INTRODUCTION

-The literature on LDC debt, its effects, and debt management is very large; the author has herself contributed many - perhaps too many! - books and articles to analyse this issue (see, for example, Faber and Griffith-Jones, 1990).
-This paper will therefore not look at the whole range of issues affecting LDC debt management, but will focus on one particular aspect: creditor countries' tax and banking regulations and the possible positive role which certain specific modifications to them can have an encouraging debt relief.
-Following Corden (1991) and others, we define debt relief as any measure or measures that reduce the present value of the payments that are due.
+The literature on LDC debt, its effects, and debt management is very large (for a broad review see, for example, Faber and Griffith-Jones, [1990]).
+This study will therefore not look at the whole range of issues affecting LDC debt management, but will focus on one particular aspect: creditor countries' tax and banking regulations and the possible positive role which certain specific modifications to them can have in encouraging debt relief.
+Following Corden [1991] and others, we define debt relief as any measure or measures that reduce the contractual value of the payments that are due.

-In this paper we will assume that LDC debt relief is a desirable objective, not just for debtors themselves, but even for creditors.

-The harmful effects of the debt overhang for middle-income debtors have been argued systematically in the literature in debtor countries (for example in Griffith-Jones, 1988) and have recently been clearly summarised in ECLAC (1990).
+In this study we will assume that LDC debt relief is a desirable objective, not just for debtors themselves, but even for creditors.
+The harmful effects of the debt overhang for middle-income debtors have been argued systematically in the literature in debtor countries (for example in Griffith-Jones, [1988]) and have recently been clearly summarised in ECLAC (1990).
 More recently, a literature emerged, which argues that debt relief may also be in the interests of the creditors.
-The reasons given for this are well summarised in Corden's article in this volume; they include an incentives argument (debt relief may increase the incentive for debtor economies to invest, to adjust and/or to pursue structural reforms, because additional exports that will result as a consequence of countries' efforts would no longer in the short-term be "taxed" so heavily in debt service), an investment capacity argument (there will be more resources available for investment and that will raise capacity to pay and therefore - future repayments) and a default avoidance argument (if there is no debt relief, there could be either partial or total default).
-For one or more of those reasons, reducing the contractural value of debt may increase actual repayments; creditors could get more, while debtors would be left with no less or possible more.
+The reasons given for this are well summarised in Corden [1991]; they include an incentives argument, an investment capacity argument, and a default avoidance argument.
+For one or more of those reasons, reducing the contractural value of debt may increase actual repayments; creditors could get more, while debtors would be left with no less or possibly more.